PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 \subsubsection{Quantitative results}

-For a quantitative analysis of the performance of the model, we used standard procedure and measures for evaluating next frame video prediction.
+For a quantitative analysis of the performance of the model, we used a standard procedure and measures for evaluating the next frame video prediction.
 The network obtained a sequence (from Caltech Pedestrian Dataset) of length 10 and then predicted the next frame (see Fig.~\ref{fig:next_frame_pred} for details).
+Contrary to training and validating sequences, there was no overlap between the two testing sequences of length 11.

 This frame is compared to the actual frame using MSE, PSNR and SSIM (see Section \ref{sec:measures}).
 The overall value of each measure is then obtained as a mean of the calculated values for each predicted frame.